tier2tickets/Knowledge-Base/content/integration/repairshopr.rst

 .. image:: images/rs-image-2.png

-Select ‘RepairShopr’ for the Ticket System
+Select ‘RepairShopr / Syncro’ for the Ticket System

 Enter the register URL that you use.